[SPOILER] The Entire Story of Last Epoch (So Far)

 Chapter 6 - Infiltrating the Immortal Citadel

 You are now one step closer to the Immortal Citadel and every step further will have you face more and more imperials as you reach their capital.
-It was built on Rahyeh’s former empire in Solarum and as such the way there is crawling with fallen Osprix who are now undead and under the command of the Emperor.
+It was built on Rahyeh’s former empire in Solarum and as such the way there is crawling with fallen Osprix who are now undead and under the command of the emperor.
+Along the way you encounter a chamber hidden away, with an ancient hole that seeps void corruption, a probable origin of how the ruined era began as all Imperial who approached it fell to its whispers, and it is also a grim clue that the void is older than first imagined.

-As soon as you come out of the other side of the Maj’elkan teleporter you meet Yulia, the right hand of the Emperor, an immortal undead that is friendly to you and wants to help you take him down.
-Neither she nor Alric trust each other.
+Before that though, as soon as you come out of the other side of the Maj’elkan teleporter, you meet Yulia, the right hand of the emperor, an immortal undead that is friendly to you and wants to help you take him down.
+Neither she nor Alric trusts each other.

 Alric leads you through aqueducts and sewers as close as he can to the capital, but his knowledge of the Emperor’s Citadel is limited and eventually you are forced to trust Yulia who leads you to her hideout.
 On the way there Alric’s magic ring, the one that helped you find him before, is destroyed by a fallen Osprix General that you chase down for revenge for Alric (The ring apparently also had history for Alric involving his love interest).
-Once you are alone with Yulia, much like the Oracle, she acts like she knows you and talks about a plan you supposedly made with her.
-She has already taken care of some Imperial patrol in preparation, knowing that the sewers will cover their stench.
-She then leads you to the Capital, through those sewers (is there like a law or sth that every ARPG must have sewers?), straight into the Citadel.
-After a very long journey you finally reach the Emperor in his yet to be corrupted undead glory (there is definitely a law to have a Skeleton King though).
+Once you are alone with Yulia, she acts like she knows you (similar to the Oracle) and talks about a plan you supposedly made with her.
+She has already taken care of some Imperial patrols in preparation, knowing that the sewers will cover their stench.
+She then leads you to the Capital, through those sewers (is there like a law or something that every ARPG must have sewers?), straight into the Citadel.
+After a very long journey you finally reach the emperor in his yet to be corrupted undead glory (there is definitely a law to have a Skeleton King though).

-You deal with Yulia, kill off Harton and Zerrick, again, but before the Emperor can finish you off, he is frozen in place by Yulia, the betrayer.
-Yulia tells you now’s your chance to use the Lance of Heorot to finish off the Emperor.
+You deal with Yulia, kill off Harton and Zerrick, again, but before the emperor can finish you off, he is frozen in place by Yulia, the betrayer.
+Yulia tells you now’s your chance to use the Lance of Heorot to finish off the emperor.
 You obviously don’t have it nor know what she is talking about.
 So, what is she talking about?
-Well, in a few moments you will travel back in time to your time, to the Divine Era, where you will meet Yulia from your time and indeed make a plan to get and prepare the Lance of Heorot as a god killing weapon.
+Well, in a few moments you will travel back in time to your time, to the Divine Era, where you will meet Yulia from your time and indeed make plans to get and prepare the Lance of Heorot as a god killing weapon.
 Yulia is not a time traveler like you, so your paths crossed in the wrong order.
-From her point of view, you made the plan, got the Lance, prepared it and are now in possession of it to kill whatever threat you face, that threat being the Emperor right now.
-You take the opportunity to escape and leave undead Yulia behind to be killed off camera for her betrayal (once the Emperor is no longer impaled).
+From her point of view, you made the plan, got the Lance, prepared it and are now in possession of it to kill whatever threat you face, that threat being the emperor right now.
+You take the opportunity to escape and leave undead Yulia behind to be killed off camera for her betrayal (once the emperor is no longer impaled).

-1.0 Edit: So they made a cinematic, which makes things way more ambigious and quite possibly changes a few things.
-For starters Yulia doesn’t seem to know you’re a time traveler now like she did before 1.0, therefore the cost for using the epoch is never brought up removing that story thread from existance and she doesn’t talk about you lying to Alric about who you really were.
-She’s not the one telling you to go to the past anymore for the lance so (you just randomly end up there) that fixes a bootstrap paradox but it now makes the player doubly confused on what the hell just happened.
-Also you can’t understand Alric dies unless you click on him now.
+1.0 Edit: So, they made a cinematic, which makes things way more ambiguous and quite possibly changes a few things.
+For starters Yulia doesn’t seem to know you’re a time traveler now like she did before 1.0 and she doesn’t talk about you lying to Alric about who you really were.
+She’s not the one telling you to go to the past anymore for the lance so (you just randomly end up there) that fixes a bootstrap paradox, but it now makes the player doubly confused about what the hell just happened.
+Also, you can’t understand Alric dies unless you click on him now.

 Chapter 7 - The Might of Gods